-I once worked with a pastor on a leadership issue, which was causing harm to the church.
+I worked with a pastor on a leadership issue once, which was causing harm to the church.
 The pastor wanted me to help him think through how to address the issue.
-It was a personnel issue – which are always the hardest.
+It was a personnel issue, which is always the hardest.

+He was a fairly new pastor.
 One of the staff members was considered a lousy team player by the rest of the staff.
 He was lazy, divisive, and disrespectful to the senior pastor.
 He really didn’t add a lot of value to the team – mostly because he had checked out years earlier.
-He wasn’t happy, but too comfortable in his position (and pay) to go elsewhere.
+He had been counseled many times, but refused to improve.
+The fact was he wasn’t happy, but too comfortable in his position (and pay) to go elsewhere.

 I was asked to help the church find a solution to the dilemma.

 Just based on what you know so far it seems like an easy decision to make.
-If I were simply encouraging them to do the right thing – he needs to go, because of the flippancy he’s shown towards his work and leadership.
+If I were simply encouraging them to do the right thing he needs to go.
+If for no other reason because of the flippancy he has shown towards his work and leadership.

-The problem was there are 7 days in a week – not just two.
+The problem was there are 7 days in a week and not just two.

 It was a reminder of an important principle in leadership.